Arkansas ousts defending champ Kansas from March Madness

 “This team was struggling and we figured it out,” Davis said.
 “I’m glad we did at the right time.
 Hopefully we continue to do it.”

-Outside the locker room, a sobbing Musselman hugged Davis and shouted, “I (expletive) love you, man!”
+Outside the locker room a few minutes later, a sobbing Musselman hugged Davis and shouted, “I (expletive) love you, man!”

 Council’s free throw put Arkansas ahead to stay, 68-67, with 24 seconds left.
 He then rebounded his own miss of the second free throw and made two more to give the Razorbacks a three-point lead.